riddhamanna/geometrIK/README.md

 Either raw angles between the links or angles transformed in terms of servo rotations can be obtained.

 All the defaults are set for the Arduino TinkerKit Braccio robotic arm.

+The solutions are ideal ones and does not take care of inaccuracies.
+The project is under development.